-Five years ago when I walked into this condominium I knew it would be my home.
+In 2013 when I walked into this condominium I knew it would be my home.
 I sold my three bedroom house with many beautiful trees that shed many beautiful leaves to be raked and a yard that needed care.
 I bought the two bedroom condominium with one little red maple tree at the corner of my screened in porch.
 Grounds care is provided.

-From watching such movies as: “Shogun,” “Memoirs of a Geisha,” “Crouching Tiger, Hidden Dragon,” “The Last Emperor” I liked the decor or the homes for the beauty and peacefulness.
+From watching such movies as: “Shogun,” “Memoirs of a Geisha,” “Crouching Tiger, Hidden Dragon,” “The Last Emperor” I liked the Decor or the homes for the beauty and peacefulness.

 The muted, beautiful colors of the paintings; the placement of plants and Bonsai trees; statues of animals; the subtle lighting; the peaceful feel of how things are positioned joined together to give the ambiance of harmony and tranquility in those movies.
 So I knew that was what I wanted in my new home.

 Because I wanted to understand the cultures better, I studied a little about Chinese watercolor; took a class on feng shui; and read some about the history and cultures of Japan and China.

 The idea of a peaceful, balanced environment being conducive to a peaceful mind and life interested me.
 So I chose the Japanese/Chinese styles to decorate my new home.
 (There are also Native American pieces and mementos among the Oriental items.)

 For the living room I bought lamps that looked like Nantou lamps, with shades that look like a woven material.
 I use sunlight when possible to provide a natural light and warmth in both my living room and bedroom.